A mechanism is the strip that runs down the full length of the door which incorporates different locking points.

 Most modern uPVC and composite doors have adjustable points but please be cautious before attempting to fix a door alignment issue.
 A little knowledge goes a long way so we advise you do some research beforehand.
 Please feel free to contact First Choice Locksmiths to see if we can offer some advice.

 Get in touch for a free quote.
-We're available 24/7 with no call out fees or VAT.
+We're available 7 days a week with no call out fees.